ahm3tak1f616/Safepaths/README.md

 1. Install [NeoForge](https://neoforged.net/) for Minecraft 1.21.1.
 2. Drop the `safepaths-[version].jar` file into your `.minecraft/mods` folder.

-*Note: SafePaths operates purely through server-side logic.
+*Note: Safepaths operates purely through server-side logic.
 It works flawlessly in both singleplayer worlds and multiplayer servers.*

 ## License
 This project is open-source and available under the [MIT License](LICENSE).